New Testament · Epistle

 How to Apply Hebrews 10:25

 Pray through Hebrews 10:25 slowly, pausing at each phrase.
-Journal what God highlights regarding on the theme of Loneliness.
+Journal what God highlights regarding on the theme of Community in the Bible.
 Commit to one concrete application over the next seven days, and revisit your notes at the end of the week to see how your perspective has shifted through the lens of this passage.